akkountrekover20/tcp-wrapper-country-filter/README.md

 This is a simple TCP wrapper which will allow you filter connections to your server based on the country of origin.
 It can be configured in 2 different ways:
 1. To only allow connections from a specified list of countries.
 2. To allow all connection EXCEPT those from a specified list of countries.

+This was developed due to a need to be able to block countries from being able to attack my servers, some of the countries have in excess of 8000+ ip blocks so adding them all to IPTables wasn't a very scalable solution.
+I wanted something where I could specify a country and the rest would be automatic.

+Although this was developed to be used for ssh connections, the same principle and configuration can be applied to any service that is supported by tcp wrappers.
+For example:

+* ftpd
+* imapd
+* popd
+* sendmail
+* sshd
+* ALL

 ### Prerequisites